ShreyaUnnikrishnan/IBM-HR-Analysis-dashboard/README.md

 supported in their personal and professional progress.

 Strategic analysis of IBM:

 PESTEL analysis

+Political

-Political- * IBM operates in multiple countries, and alterations in government regulations, policies, and trade agreements can have an effect on its operations and market access.
+* IBM operates in multiple countries, and alterations in government regulations, policies, and trade agreements can have an effect on its operations and market access.
 * IBM's business activities and expansion plans may be